Have you ever heard a Christian say something like this?:

 "Whoever commits sin transgresses the law (or is lawless), for sin is the transgression of the law (or lawlessness).
 You know that Jesus Christ was manifested to take away our sins, and in Him is no sin.
 Whoever dwells in Him does not sin.
 Whoever sins has never seen Him nor has ever known Him."
 (1 John 3:4-6)

 John carefully defines sin as lawlessness.
 Whoever, therefore, is lawless has never known Christ.
 The purpose Jesus came into the world was to take away our lawlessness by His death on the cross, and therefore whoever believes in Christ is no longer lawless before God.
 If you were still lawless before God you wouldn't be a Christian.
 In Christ there is no sin, and we are in Him - therefore, we are in that blessed place of sinlessness, which David was singing about!
 It is not by being lawful by our works that we are lawful before God.
 That is impossible.
 It is by being righteous through faith that we are delivered from lawlessness and have the assurance that we are His children.
-Every Christian can say that He is sinless in the judgment of God, according to John.
+Every Christian can say that He is sinless in the judgment of God, both now and forevermore, according to John.

 What a practical difference this would make in our lives if we acknowledged the truth of our true identity as God knows it to be!
 The apostle Paul long ago said that this is the great secret of victorious living (Rom.
-6:14).
-Can you imagine what a difference it would make if instead of thinking that God sees all of your sins and disciplines you for all of them, you conformed your thinking to God's thinking and acknowledged that He looks upon you with perfect joy and delight because you are blameless in His sight?
+6:11).
+Can you imagine what a difference it would make if instead of thinking that God sees all of your sins and disciplines you for all of them, you conformed your thinking to God's thinking (Rom.
+12:2) and acknowledged that He looks upon you with perfect joy and delight because you are blameless in His sight?
 Would your days be different if you lived under God's perpetual smile rather than God's perpetual frown?
-Would you be more, or less, inspired to serve the Lord with gladness if you thought that God declared you to be righteous every moment because of the blood of His Son?
+Do you think you would be more, or less, inspired to serve the Lord with gladness if you thought that God declared you to be righteous every moment because of the blood of His Son?
 You do the math.

-So how will you understand your relationship with God and your membership in God's family?
+So how do you understand your relationship with God and your membership in God's family?
 When you put your faith in Christ did you merely become a member of His family, or did you become righteous through faith?
 Is the righteousness you possess through faith a legal fiction, which will keep you out of hell but has no current practical bearing?
 Or does God actually see you as blameless in Christ right now?
-Does God count your sins and frown on you throughout the day, or is He not counting, and smiling on you all day long?
+Does God count your sins and frown on you throughout the day, or is He not counting, delighting in you all day long?
 Do you think your relationship with God is like Dennis the Menace's relationship with his parents, or like Jesus Christ's relationship with the Father?
 Which way does God want you to think?

 "Knowing that Christ being raised from the dead dies no more; death has no more dominion over Him.
 For in that He died, He died unto sin once, but in that He lives, He lives unto God.
 Likewise you reckon also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord."
 (Romans 6:9-11)